 – Your group or organisation’s name, address, postcode and website URL (if available)

 – The name and email address of your group or organisation’s treasurer or financial administrator

 – Your group or organisation’s affiliation number and any additional evidence (e.g. certificate of registration or affiliation; screenshot confirming your registration to a professional body if online; Ofsted report etc)

 – A name for the cheque to be made payable to

 – Supporting photos/imagery (please ensure that you have the public rights to use any images submitted)

 What are the timescales?

-All applicants will be notified as to whether they have been successful by Monday 3 September 2018.
-Successful applications will appear on this website and the four week public voting period will take place between Monday 3 September and Sunday 30 September 2018.
-The top 40 applicants will then be awarded a £250 grant, with a cheque being sent out to a group or organisation’s treasurer by Wednesday 31 October 2018.
+All applicants will be notified as to whether they have been successful w/c October 28.
+Successful applications will then appear on this website and the four-week public voting period will take place between Monday 4 November and Friday 29 November 2019.
+The top 40 applicants will then be awarded a grant, with the most voted for project receiving a larger grant of £1000.
+A cheque will be sent out to a group or organisation’s treasurer in early December.